What is included in this Sample?

 DIGITAL BIOMARKER MARKET OVERVIEW

-The global digital biomarker market was valued at USD 2.34 billion in 2024 and is projected to reach USD 4.27 billion in 2025, steadily progressing to USD 452.67 billion by 2033, with a CAGR of 82.5% from 2025 to 2033.
+The global digital biomarker market size is projected at USD 4.27 billion in 2025 and is anticipated to reach USD 826.12 billion by 2034, registering a CAGR of 82.5% during the forecast period from 2025 to 2034.

 With the help of various sensors, machine learning (ML), and artificial intelligence (AI) techniques, digital biomarkers are used to track morphological, psychological, and behavioral changes in the human body.
 The data is then made accessible to the wearer and other interested users.
 Currently, the biomarkers are primarily responsible for the big data insights produced in the healthcare sector.
 They aid in examining current health issues as well as those that are likely to deteriorate or become dangerous.
 Wearable, portable, digestible, and implanted gadgets are all types of available technology.